Alabama lawmakers refuse to create 2nd majority-Black congressional district

 The legislation now goes to Alabama Gov. Kay Ivey, who is expected to sign it.

+Former U.S. Attorney General Eric Holder, chairman of the National Democratic Redistricting Committee, said the map “and the Republican politicians who supported it, would make George Wallace proud,” referring to the segregationist former Alabama governor.

+“It arrogantly defies a very conservative United States Supreme Court decision ... from just weeks ago,” Holder said in a statement.

-Republicans argued that the proposal complies with a court order to create a district where Black voters could influence the outcome of congressional elections.
-But Black lawmakers said the new map invoked the state’s Jim Crow history of treating Black voters unfairly and flouted a directive from a three-judge panel to create a second majority-Black district or “something quite close to it” so that Black voters “have an opportunity to elect a representative of their choice.”
+Republicans argued that their proposal complies with the directive to create a second district where Black voters could influence the outcome of congressional elections.
+Opponents said it flouted a directive from the panel to create a second majority-Black district or “something quite close to it” so that Black voters “have an opportunity to elect a representative of their choice.”

 “There’s no opportunity there for anybody other than a white Republican to win that district.
 It will never, ever elect a Democrat.
 They won’t elect a Black.
 They won’t elect a minority,” said Sen. Rodger Smitherman, a Democrat from Birmingham.